lightbend/config/README.md

 HOCON, also called `.conf`, see HOCON.md in this directory for more detail.

+After processing a `.conf` file, the result is always just a JSON tree that you could have written (less conveniently) in JSON.

 ### Features of HOCON

   - Comments, with `#` or `//`